 She has completed pre and post natal Pilates training, and Reformer Pilates training.
 She has also completed many post graduate training courses including Dry Needling, and Orthotic Prescription.
 Anne is constantly up-skilling, and enjoys keeping up to date with current Physiotherapy evidence to ensure accurate diagnosis and effective treatment.

-Jennifer qualified with an honours degree in Physiotherapy from University College Dublin.
-Upon graduation Jennifer worked with in the public sector in Our Lady’s Hospice and Care Services, Harold’s Cross.
+Jenny qualified with an honours degree in Physiotherapy from University College Dublin.
+Upon graduation Jenny worked with in the public sector in Our Lady’s Hospice and Care Services, Harold’s Cross.
 She joined Reform Physiotherapy and Pilates in October 2015.

-Jennifer enjoys working with people of all levels of fitness to get them back to doing the activities they love, in the quickest possible time.
-Having competed in Irish dancing at both a National and International level, Jennifer understands the importance of ensuring optimal physical health and performance.
+Jenny enjoys working with people of all levels of fitness to get them back to doing the activities they love, in the quickest possible time.
+Having competed in Irish dancing at both a National and International level, Jenny understands the importance of ensuring optimal physical health and performance.
 She is passionate about using exercise prescription to improve movement and helping people to be pain free.

-Jennifer is fully trained STOTTS Pilates instructor in mat and reformer Pilates.
-Jennifer is an advocate of it’s benefits in helping people manage pain, improve their mobility and help prevent injuries.
+Jenny is fully trained STOTTS Pilates instructor in mat and reformer Pilates.
+Jenny is an advocate of it’s benefits in helping people manage pain, improve their mobility and help prevent injuries.